The Ultimate Guide to Designing an ADA Compliant Bathroom

 The Cost of ADA Compliance

-Let’s get this out of the way.
-Yes, ADA compliance can add to your upfront construction costs.
+Let’s address the common concern first: Yes, ADA compliance can increase upfront construction costs.

 But there is a silver lining.